Justin Posey locations mentioned in Beyond the Maps Edge

 The Aft Assault

-• Big Hole Valley, Montana – A neighboring broad valley in southwest Montana, also referenced.
+• Big Hole Valley, Montana VERIFIED – A neighboring broad valley in southwest Montana, also referenced.
 It situates the story geographically (Big Hole Valley is adjacent to Grasshopper Valley, known for ranching and history).
 Importance: Secondary (part of the regional setting mentioned in passing).

-• Pioneer Mountains, Montana – The mountain range overlooking Grasshopper and Big Hole valleys, named in the text.
+• Pioneer Mountains, Montana VERIFIED – The mountain range overlooking Grasshopper and Big Hole valleys, named in the text.
 It provides the scenic backdrop for the tale.
 Importance: Secondary (contextual landscape).

-• Southwest Montana – Referenced as a general region (“Southwest Montana”) tying together all these locales.
+• Southwest Montana VERIFIED – Referenced as a general region (“Southwest Montana”) tying together all these locales.
 Importance: Mentioned-only (broad regional descriptor).

 The Hatchback Hostage